AbdullahObaid/Mobilyws-Laraval/README.md

 # Description

 A Laraval Package to send SMS using mobily.ws by using it's API and cURL.
+It uses UTF-8 endconding for the SMS.

 ## Table of Contents